You can request a pause packet to be transmitted using the

 the pause packet immediately after the current packet in flight is

-pause.
 These timers are loaded with the value of the corresponding input buses.
-After a
+After a pause packet is

-pause packet is transmitted the corresponding timer is loaded with the corresponding
+transmitted the corresponding timer is loaded with the corresponding value of the

 To reduce the number of pause packets for priority mode operation, a timer is considered timed out if any of the other timers time out.
 Additionally, while waiting for the current packet in flight to be completed, any new timer that times out or any new requests are merged into a single pause frame.
 For example, if two timers are counting down, and you send a request for a third priority, the two timers are forced to be timed out and a pause packet for all three priorities is sent as soon as the current in-flight packet (if any) is transmitted.
 Similarly, if one of the two timers times out without an additional request, both timers are forced to be timed out and a pause packet for both priorities is sent as soon as the current in-flight packet (if any) is transmitted.